petrushin-ai/btc-transaction-scanner-bot/README.md

 - `LOG_LEVEL` (default: `debug` in `development`, otherwise `info`)
   - Log verbosity level (e.g., `trace`, `debug`, `info`, `warn`, `error`).
 - `LOG_PRETTY` (`true|false`, default: `true` in `development`, otherwise `false`)
-  - Pretty-print logs for human readability.
+  - Pretty-print logs for human readability (stdout only).
+File logs remain machine-friendly.
 - `LOG_SERVICE_NAME` (default: `btc-transaction-scanner-bot`)
   - Service name injected into logs.

 #### File output format

-By default, file logs are written as a valid JSON array where every log event is appended as a new array element.
-This keeps `logs/output.json` (and `logs/<custom>.json`) always valid JSON that can be parsed directly.
-In NDJSON mode, files use the `.ndjson` extension (e.g., `logs/output.ndjson`, `logs/<custom>.ndjson`).

-If you prefer newline-delimited JSON (NDJSON), pass `{ ndjson: true }` when obtaining a logger.
+By default, file logs are written as NDJSON (newline-delimited JSON) which is logrotate-friendly and easy to stream.
+Files use the `.ndjson` extension (e.g., `logs/output.ndjson`, `logs/<custom>.ndjson`).
+If you prefer a single JSON array file for easy `JSON.parse`, pass `{ ndjson: false }` when obtaining a logger; files will use the `.json` extension and remain valid arrays at all times.

 Examples: